Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Analysis of Instability

+when $\rho_t > 0$.
+This admits the desired flow map as a fixed-point solution, $L_*f_\theta = 0$, since the second term vanishes by $\mathbb E_{x|x_t}[\Delta v] = 0$ in expectation.
+However, under finite-batch estimation, the empirical residual induced by $\Delta v$ does not vanish in general, which can perturb the fixed-point training dynamics. \end{proposition}

-As shown in \cref{fig:toy-ed-curve}, we also measure $\mathcal L_\mathrm{ED}$ for the toy dataset, which serves as a proxy for estimating the optimality of flow maps.
+\cref{fig:ct-batchsize} shows \textit{how this partial realization can lead $\mathcal L_\mathrm{CT}$ to a degenerate solution when batch size decreases}.
+We also measure $\mathcal L_\mathrm{ED}$ for the toy dataset in \cref{fig:toy-ed-curve}, which serves as a proxy for estimating the optimality of flow maps.
 While it does not fully reflect generation performance, consistency training with small batch sizes and direct training yield higher $\mathcal L_\mathrm{ED}$ values, which can be interpreted as a signal of a degenerate solution.

-This proposition can also help explain why performance degrades in some cases of continued training: models can escape the optimum and drift toward undesired fixed points due to the lack of curvature around it.
+This helps explain why recent consistency models use large batch sizes.

+From this perspective, both the bias term in \cref{prop:suboptimality} and the finite-batch residual in \cref{prop:instability} originate from the same conditional-marginal velocity mismatch.
+We therefore consider incorporating the marginal velocity as the underlying flow field to reduce this gap in the next section.

-\textbf{Weight Initializations.} We further observe that the performance of consistency models with $s=0$ is sensitive to weight initialization, and in some cases, does not reach the desired optima.
-In practice, recent consistency models rely on initialization with pretrained diffusion models, often referred to as a \textit{preconditioner}.
-We find that performance varies with the choice of preconditioner.
+\textbf{Weight Initializations.} We further observe that consistency models with $s=0$ are sensitive to weight initialization, which can affect reproducibility.
+Recent approaches rely on initialization with pretrained flow models, where the network is already approximately aligned with target flows.
+This reduces certain early-stage instability, and is often referred to as a \textit{preconditioner}~\citep{meanflow}.
+We find that performance varies with the preconditioner, and reproducing results without known preconditioners can be challenging.

-As shown in \cref{tab:reproducibility}, we evaluated an open-source consistency model~\cite{ucgm} on ImageNet-1K $256\!\times\!256$.
-With the baseline preconditioner, the model achieves results comparable to those reported.
-However, when using the other pretrained flow model, the FIDs become worse.
+As shown in \cref{tab:reproducibility}, we evaluated an open-source consistency model~\citep{ucgm} on ImageNet-1K $256\!\times\!256$.
+With the baseline preconditioner, the model achieves reasonable results but remains above the reported FID.
+However, with other pretrained flow models, the FIDs become worse.

 The resulting few-step FIDs are inconsistent: stronger preconditioners do not necessarily yield better consistency models.
 Additionally, models diverge when initialized randomly, suggesting that the optimum is inaccessible in this case.